maxammann/blog/content/posts/2020-03-25-telegram-data-visualization/index.md

 The data was generated randomly.

-# More resources about Telegram reverse-engineering
+# More Resources about Telegram Reverse-engineering

 You can find more information on the [dflab blog](https://dflab.blogspot.com/2019/01/cache4db-file-of-telegram-for-android_3.html) about reversing the Telegram database.
 Thanks for sharing the knowledge!
 The following section was the key to this post: